Paper Wasps Identification Guide

 Polistes spp.

 Paper wasps are social insects that build distinctive umbrella-shaped nests from chewed wood fibers.
-While beneficial predators of garden pests, they can become a nuisance when nesting near human activity.
+They become a nuisance and sting risk when nesting near human activity.

 Taxonomy